1921 Auckland Rugby League season: Roope Rooster knockout competition

 The first round match between Marist Old Boys and Maritime ended controversially with Marist complaining that the match had finished early (when they were trailing by 10 points to 8).
 They protested and the match was replayed with Maritime winning 21 to 10.
-The referee in charge, W. Ripley announced his resignation in the following week but did referee again for several years and later served on the board of the Referee's Association.
+The referee in charge, Walter Ripley announced his resignation in the following week but did referee again for several years and later served on the board of the Referee's Association.

 The final was won by City Rovers who defeated Maritime in the final in front of a large crowd by 30 points to 14.
 Over £230 were taken at the gate which was a record for Carlaw Park, albeit in its first season of use.
 From this 50 percent went to the Auckland League Sick and Injured Players' Fund, 25 percent to the Hospital Radium Fund, and 25 percent to the St. John Ambulance Association.